hhd-dev/hhd/readme.md

 ## Installation Instructions
 You can install the latest stable version of `hhd` from AUR or PyPi.

 > On boot you might see an xbox controller.
 There is a bug with hiding the controller
 > during the boot process.
-> Flicking the fps switch on off fixes it and the controller is hidden until the next
+> Flicking the fps switch on off on the Go fixes it and the controller is hidden
-> reboot.
+> until the next reboot.
+For the ally, you can change a setting in decky.

 ### ChimeraOS